arshanaslam1/keep-notes/readme.md

     Pipenv

+3. Rename "dot.env" file to ".env"
-3. Set Values in .env file If you want to host on Azure ohterwise only gmail and passowrd in this.
+4. Set Values in .env file If you want to host on Azure ohterwise only gmail and passowrd in this.